KiwiFlavoredApollo/cobblemon-trainer-battle/docs/customization.md

 }
 ```

+- `onVictory` and `onDefeat` will only take effect in normal Battle Factory session.

 ## Loot Table

 Loot tables can be set for each trainer.
 Trainers without loot tables will drop loots according to `defaults.json`.